Country house with 3 bedrooms, 3 bathrooms and private pool in Martina Franca, Italy

 Outside this country house in Martina Franca, ItalyThis country house is in the countryside and in a quiet area.
-It has a pool, a barbecue, outside lighting and a garden.
+It has a pool, a barbecue, outside lighting, a garden and a swimming pool.
 Car hire is necessary as the renter will need a car to get about for shopping, eating out and the beach; however parking is available if required.

 Prices and availability

 Changeover days and minimum stays

 - 31 March - 27 October 2018: changeover day is Saturday, bookings must be for whole weeks only and the minimum stay is 7 nights.